 Smart meters alone won't save you money, but according to Smart Energy GB, 86% of people with a smart meter have said they’ve changed how they do things around the house to use less energy.

-When your meters are successfully connected to the smart network, your engineer will offer you an In-Home Display.
+When your meters are successfully connected to the smart network, your engineer will offer you an In-Home Display (IHD).
 This is a small screen that tells you how much energy you're using in pounds and pence, and kilowatt hours (kWh).
+It should also come with a guide that explains how to use it.
+If you haven't got yours, you can download an IHD user guide here.

 Save energy with your In-Home Display